Poperinghe/Compendium/EPITA/S3/Physics/Foundational Quantum Mechanics TD.md

 #WIP

-Quantum Physics : rules and relations describing the physics of object at a subatomic scale (_aka._ particles).
+Quantum Physics : rules and relations describing the physics of object at a subatomic scale (_aka._ part icles).
 #### Notation

 >$\lambda$ = wavelength ($m$)